-Council will develop advanced Asset Management Plans based on the data review undertaken as part of the Fair Valuation revaluations scheduled for 2023 / 2024.
+Council will develop advanced Asset Management Plans based on the data review undertaken as part of the Fair Valuation revaluations scheduled for 2017 / 2018.

-The corporate asset management system will be updated to reflect the revised Buildings data, and will be updated on a regular basis, including mapping of assets in Council's GIS system.
+The corporate asset management systems will be updated to reflect the revised Buildings data, and will be updated on a regular basis, including mapping of assets in Council's GIS system.